kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

                     never
 ```

+> The empty object type `{}` is unique.
+Instead of representing an empty object, it actually represents anything that isn't `null` or `undefined`.
+This means that it can accept a number of other types: string, number, boolean, function, symbol, and objects containing properties.

 **Value Types**: We can narrow down primitive types to values.
 ```ts
 // Type is string, because the value can change.